quan-maithanh/pygame/README.md

 # pygame
-I make some simple games by pygame just for fun, and also to practice my programming skill set :)
+I make some simple games by Pygame in my spare time to practice my programming skill set :smiley:

 For Pygame installation, please refer at its website: https://www.pygame.org/wiki/GettingStarted

-I would be more than happy if you have any feedback to improve the game play, or to fix bugs!
+I would be more than happy if you have any feedback to improve the game play, or to fix bugs! :clap: